layer5io/docs/content/en/cloud/spaces/workspaces.md

 To make the most of Meshery Workspaces, here are some best practices:

-- Clearly define permissions in the form of team assignement to ensure proper access control.
+- Clearly define permissions in the form of team assignment to ensure proper access control.
 - Use Infrastructure Designs to standardize resource deployments.
 - Regularly review and update your Workspace's resources and configurations.